makoru-hikage/single-array-square/README.md

 - Shows a cell's counterpart on the other side of a square

 ## Usage
 Requires Unix's Make and GCC.
-Please clone this project and the following on bash.
+Please clone this project and do the following on the CLI.
 ```bash
 cd src
 make